 In recent months I've noticed a handful of photographers starting to mimic my blog and basically write the same articles.
 One of whom outright copy and pasted at least half a dozen articles of mine verbatim while substituting out the photos for his own.
 When it comes to copyright, almost all professional photographers respect each other's work and don't download the photos then claim it as their own so shouldn't this apply to writing as well?
 It's one thing to take an idea and add your own twists to it but when you take my original writing and just swap out a few words why am I even bothering to write this stuff?
 I get that writing is not particularly fun nor easy for most people but you've got to put the work in.
+Landscape photographers are not just unimaginative when it comes to the artwork but also marketing apparently.
 Don't be lazy!

 As for the photographer who copy and pasted my work, it got some of my pages de-indexed off of Google for a day so I noticed it right away.
 I contacted him and he blamed it on the SEO person that he had just fired.
 To his credit, he fessed up and deleted all the content at my request.
 But the lesson here is that there are no winners when it comes to copying people's work.
 It's not a good look for you and it hurts my performance.